 It is with great pleasure and enthusiasm that I write this letter as your Pittman principal!

-This will be my 16th year in education.
+This will be my 17th year in education.
 I taught 2nd and 3rd grade in Branson and Rogersville for a combined 10 years.
-Then, for 4 years I was the instructional coach at Pittman and this will be my 2nd year as principal.
+Then, for 4 years I was the instructional coach at Pittman and this will be my 3rd year as the Pittman principal.

-One of the most important aspects of my work here at Pittman is to continue building strong relationships with families, students, staff and community members.
-You’ll find me in classrooms, hallways and community activities.
-I am a leader who is passionate about providing a safe, loving environment for all students.
-I am also passionate about providing each student with learning opportunities to support growth both academically and socially.
-I believe students are our most precious resource and our top priority.
+One of the most important aspects of my work here at Pittman is to continue building strong relationships with families, students, staff, and community members.
+You’ll find me in classrooms, hallways, and community activities.
+I am a leader who is passionate about providing a safe, loving, and academic-rich environment for ALL students.

 I look forward to working with you this year!